-Based on the activities carried out in 2011, the level of coverage of the topic areas assigned to each Commission was adequate, with a positive contribution to performance of the Board's functions, in terms of the relevance and quality that the preliminary inquiries provide to the Management Board's "acting in an informed manner".
+On the basis of the activities performed in 2012, the degree of coverage of the subjects placed within the purview of each Commission has been found to be adequate and ensured effective performance of its role of preliminary support and consultation for the Board; all of the above despite the gradual scaling-back of operations and meetings of the Commissions in relation to the increased transfer of subjects within the Board, in view of the aforementioned obsolescence of the scheme based on the Commissions.
 Meetings of the Business Plan and Extraordinary Transactions Commission and the Capital Adequacy and Financial Statements Commission lasted an average of 2.5 hours, while those of the Lending and Risks Commission lasted 3 hours; this duration can be considered proportional to the number of meetings held and the topics covered.